SSWConsulting/SSW.Rules.Content/rules/disaster-recovery-plan/rule.md

 ::::

-After the recovery was complete they then analyzed the downtime which showed the following:
+After the recovery was complete they then analysed the downtime which showed the following:

 | Service           | RPA     | RTA     |
 | ----------------- | ------- | ------- |
 | Northwind Website | 8 hours | 2 days  |
 | North Sales       | 8 hours | 8 hours |

-After analyzing the data, they discovered a few issues with their Disaster Recovery Plan:
+After analysing the data, they discovered a few issues with their Disaster Recovery Plan:

 1. They didn't have any spare hardware on premises which meant that to get the website backed up and running they needed to find a shop on a weekend to buy a server and then start the recovery process.
 This delayed them by an entire day.
 2. Mr Northwind's IT Manager had mistakenly set the backups to 12-hour backups (at midnight and midday each day).
 This meant that the most recent backup for both services had occurred at 12pm on Friday and they had 8 hours of missing transactions.
 The greatest allowable data loss should have only been 4 hours.